 We developed routines the way couples do; one which involved late night drives to KFC.
-You’d instinctively order a large popcorn chicken because you loved the way I devoured them like a starved 12 year-old.
+You’d instinctively order a large popcorn chicken because you loved the way I devoured them like a starved 12-year-old.

 It didn’t take long for you to take me home to meet your parents.
 In fact, I suspected you were looking forward to it.
 I was a nervous wreck, and you loved me for that.
-I remember smoothing the creases on my shirt and adjusting my jeans; prepping myself one last time before stepping into the house, as if one less crease would make your parents more fond of me.
+I remember smoothing the creases on my shirt and adjusting my jeans; prepping myself one last time before stepping into the house as if one less crease would make your parents more fond of me.

 You were ashamed of your past.
 Despite so, you fought against the odds you assumed weren’t in your favour.
-Unbeknownst to yourself, it unraveled a part of you you never thought was there—a gentle giant who found his muse.
+Unbeknownst to yourself, it unravelled a part of you that you never thought was there—a gentle giant who found his muse.
 No one would’ve guessed that the bully back in high school, infamous for his playboy tendencies, had a hopeless romantic side to him.

 Being a 21st century Giacomo Casanova, you made girls swoon when they saw how far you’d go to make me happy.
 Despite how exhausted you were from a day’s work, you’d deliver Pad-thai from our favourite Thai restaurant to my doorstep.
 And for no apparent reason, we’d get chocolate high-tea for dinner at Koko Black—“you deserve it,” you said.